What is SEO Site Structure and Why is it Important?

 The diagram below is a an example of a poor site structure.
 Attributes of the site include too many clicks to reach important pages, isolated pages, and strictly vertical link flow.
 The impact of this site design includes distributed link flow, easy crawlability, and strong rankings for keywords.

-Best Practices/Things to Keep in Mind
+How to plan website structure/ Things to Keep in Mind

 - Build the site’s structure with the user in mind, not to manipulate search engine algorithms.